-Clocks Made by Hobby Woodworkers - our friends world-wide.
+Clocks Made by Hobby Woodworkers - "Our friends world-wide".

 A Gallery of clocks made by hobbyist woodworkers using a Kieninger Movement, Dial & Pendulum Set purchased from our range.
 If you like to share information about the clock you've built and have it published on this web page, please follow these guidelines: